UW Huskies took a week off from basketball, but they’re back Monday against South Dakota

 “This team might take two steps forward and take a step back here and there.
 Hopefully they don’t, but that’s what usually happens with inexperience and youth.”

-It’s still early, but two traits appear to be true regarding Washington’s offense: Stewart (17.3 points per game and 6.7 rebounds) is a load for teams inside and Carter (15.3 ppg. and 6.3 rpg.) is wildly entertaining as a highflying gymnast in sneakers.
+It’s still early, but two traits appear to be true regarding Washington’s offense: Stewart (17.3 points per game and 6.7 rebounds) is a load for teams inside and Carter (15.3 ppg. and 6.3 rpg.) is wildly entertaining as a high-flying gymnast in sneakers.

 Everything else has been a bit of mystery.